janephp/janephp/documentation/OpenAPI/example.rst

     }

 In this example we can see that we give the HTTPlug the URL of the API and we decorate the client with error & host plugins.
-With both theses, we can have a Client by calling this class ...
+With both theses, we can have a Client by calling this Factory.

 .. _HTTPlug: http://httplug.io/